-Fleas can remove enough blood to make kittens anemic, so confirm that the gums are pink.
-Because fleas carry tapeworms, watch for rice-like dried tapeworm segments at the rectum or in the stool over the next several weeks.
+Fleas can remove enough blood to make kittens anemic, so confirm that the kittens' gums are pink.
+If not, contact your veterinarian right away for advice.
+And because fleas carry tapeworms, watch for rice-like dried tapeworm segments at the rectum or in the stool over the next several weeks.

 Flea treatments for kittens fall into two broad categories:

 Products that affect flea offspring are called insect growth regulators (IGRs).
 IGRs are very effective when you can clean up the environment and the kitten will have little exposure to fleas in the future, either from the environment or from other animals-such as our indoor cats.